 - 1 teaspoon ground cinnamon

-- Pour the heavy cream into a separate mixing bowl or the bowl of a stand mixer.
+- Pour heavy cream into a large mixing bowl or the bowl of a stand mixer.
 Use a hand mixer or stand mixer on medium-high speed to whip the cream until it holds stiff peaks (3 minutes – less if you’re using a stand mixer).

-- Carefully fold in the cinnamon chips.
-Spread into a 8 or 9-inch loaf pan and sprinkle with extra cinnamon chips if desired.
-Freeze for at least 6 hours or until firm.
+- Spread into a 8 or 9-inch loaf pan and sprinkle with extra cinnamon chips if desired.
+Cover with foil and freeze for at least 6 hours or until firm.